 D4 – Exceptional Drought Includes:

-• Boat ramps close; trout fishing limits are lifted; wildlife populations decline; producers haul water for wildlife; ecosystem viability is threatened
+- Boat ramps close; trout fishing limits are lifted; wildlife populations decline; producers haul water for wildlife; ecosystem viability is threatened

-• Citizens reduce water use
+- Citizens reduce water use

-• Reservoir levels are extremely low; hydropower production is limited, alternative power is expensive; groundwater decreases; water allotments to farmers and ranchers are curtailed SourceOpens in a new tab.
+- Reservoir levels are extremely low; hydropower production is limited, alternative power is expensive; groundwater decreases; water allotments to farmers and ranchers are curtailed Source

 While this is the lowest level of drought it is still ideally way better than living in the upper levels of the states where the drought can be much worse.